Food Allergy And Packaged Foods

 • Lactose free products still contain the milk protein and therefore can cause an allergic reaction.

-• People with lactose intolerance are not at risk of anaphylaxis unless they also have a milk allergy.
+• People with lactose intolerances are not at risk of anaphylaxis unless they also have a milk allergy.

 • Milk (dairy) allergy should not be confused with lactose intolerance.
 They are different.